isomerpages/mlaw-pdo/_criminal-defence-aid/Scope of Assistance.md

 </li>
 </ul>
 <p>Excluded offences which are regulatory in nature are defined (i) where
-the individual was served with a Notice to Attend Court or issued a summons by an officer of a statutory body; or (ii) under any of the following 39 Acts:</p>
+the individual was served with a Notice to Attend Court, or issued a summons by an officer of a statutory body; or (ii) under any of the following 39 Acts:</p>
 <ul data-tight="true" class="tight">